 Abstracts are an integral part of the Annual Scientific Conference and allow you to disseminate and showcase your work to a large national (and international) audience.
 Presenting your work can help to inform education and clinical practice, as well as providing personal development opportunities such as improving your presentation skills and enhancing your CV.

 The top scoring abstracts will be offered oral presentation during the conference and will subsequently be published in the EMJ.

 With over 300 submissions last year, we expect a large number of presenters to attend the conference, allowing you to meet and network with a range of clinicians and academics from the UK and beyond.
 You will be able to share and discuss your findings with experts and connect with those with similar interests.
 Abstract presenters will also receive a discounted rate to register for the conference.

-Please click here to submit.
-The deadline for submissions is Thursday 30 June 2022 at 23:59 BST.
+The call for abstracts has now closed.
 We will not be able to accept late submissions for any reason.

 Main authors will be notified of whether their submission has been successful or not from the week commencing Monday 25 July.